codevalley/foxhole/GettingStarted.md

 12. **Testing (`tests/`):**
     - Contains unit tests and test configurations

+13. **CLI (`cli/`):**
+    - Provides a command-line interface for interacting with the API
+    - Includes session management, WebSocket client, and user interface components

 ## Unique Approaches and Design Choices

 ### User Identification and Authentication